Peter J. Smith

 The education system is moving rapidly forward in the 21st Century, and if you’re a parent, you want your children to have an advantage.
 If you’re a teacher, you want yourself to have an advantage.
-If you’re a school administrator, you want cutting edge, reasonably-priced professional development for your staff.
-I can provide all these things, right online, at anytime, to anyone in the world.
+If you’re a school administrator, you want cutting edge, professional development for your staff.
+I can provide all these things, right online, at any time, to anyone in the world.

 My name is Peter James Smith.
 I have worked as a teacher for many years, and hold the following endorsements in New Jersey: Teacher of Special Education, Teacher of English, and Elementary School Teacher.
-As of August 2018, I am in the last four classes to gain my Master’s Degree in Education, specializing in Instructional Leadership from Saint Leo University.
-When I finish these courses, I plan to immediately jump into the Educational Doctorate program at Saint Leo University, specializing in School Leadership.
-I am a 16-year member of the Seaside Heights Board of Education in Seaside Heights, New Jersey.
+I have my Master’s Degree in Education, specializing in Instructional Leadership from Saint Leo University.
+I am a cohort student in the Educational Doctorate program at Saint Leo University, specializing in School Leadership.
+I am an 18-year member of the Seaside Heights Board of Education in Seaside Heights, New Jersey.

 There are seven domains of Teacher/Instructional Leadership